icelandico/geodev_site/src/lib/content/blog/snippet-generate-hex-color.md

   - javascript
   - snippet
 ---
 In several projects, I had to create functionality related to the generation of a random color.
 To do it it's good to know how the color in hexadecimal format is composed.
 Usually it's represented by 3-byte (4 is also possible) number.
 Each byte represent the red, green and blue parts of the color.
+Each part of the digit is ranging from 00 to FF.

 If the hex has also the fourth byte it represents the alpha channel, useful for defining an opacity.
+In this example I omitted the 4th byte.

 ```typescript
 function generateHex() {